Rangers vs. Cardinals Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up at least one hit in six straight games.
-During his last 10 games he is batting .286 with two doubles, two walks and two RBI.
+- Garcia brings a seven-game streak with at least one hit into this matchup.
+During his last 10 games he is batting .390 with two doubles, a home run, two walks and three RBI.

 Garcia Recent Games